Cortisol Symptoms: Signs Your Cortisol Levels May Be Too High

 What are the most common cortisol symptoms?

-The most common symptoms include fatigue, anxiety, abdominal weight changes, sleep disruptions, and difficulty focusing.
+The most common symptoms include fatigue, anxiety-like feelings, abdominal weight changes, sleep disruption, cravings, and difficulty focusing.

 How do I know if my cortisol is high?